b3rt1ng/NOVA/README.md

 # get_out
 get_out is under heavy developement for the moment
+The script will allow you to perform ARP poisoning by analysing your network and showing who is disponible
 ## Next updates:

 * installation of dependecies file (for the database)